 The driver shortage has been a major issue for domestic freight service providers for more than 15 years.
-First documented in a 2005 report by the American Trucking Association (ATA), this problem remains crucial for the industry and keeps threatening the future of delivery services in the USA.
-In this blog, we’re focusing on the reasons accounting for the driver shortage and its possible consequences for the shipping industry.
+The problem was first documented in a 2005 report by the American Trucking Association (ATA), and has remains an issue in the industry which threatens the future of delivery services in the USA.
+In this blog, we’re focusing on why there is a driver shortage and its possible consequences for the shipping industry.

 What Is The US Truck Driver Shortage

-This defines the lack of skilled and licensed drivers willing to earn a living by driving a truck.
+This is defined as a lack of skilled and licensed drivers willing to earn a living by driving a truck.
 Approximately 75% of all domestic freight in the USA is handled through car carriers annually, which makes ground truck transportation vital for US economics.
 According to the information provided by the ATA, the driver shortage has already become one of the most important work-related problems in North America.
-This issue is widespread across the USA and thus logistics services nationwide have to adjust their operations in accordance with an insufficient number of drivers.
+This issue spread across the USA and logistics services nationwide have had to adjust their operations in accordance with an insufficient number of drivers.
 If the current tendency continues, America may lack 160,000 truck drivers by 2026-2028.

 What Causes The Driver Shortage

 There are different reasons accounting for the truck driver shortage in the US.
 The first is higher than the average age range than the majority of the workforce, as drivers are typically older than 42.
 This also leads to a higher retirement rate.
 Workforce gender difference is also taken into consideration, as nearly 94% of drivers are male and only 6% are female.
 In addition, not everyone is ready to sacrifice their health and adjust to life on the go.

 Government stipulations state that only people older than 21 can obtain a Commercial Driver’s License (CDL), which leaves out 18 to 20 year old drivers from earning a living as truckers.
 Another reason accounting for driver shortage is job-related dangers and risks, like driving in dangerous areas and through inclement weather.